cdktf/cdktf-provider-gitlab/docs/dataGitlabRepositoryFile.python.md

 The full path of the file.

-It must be relative to the root of the project without a leading slash `/`.
+It must be relative to the root of the project without a leading slash `/` or `./`.

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/gitlab/d/repository_file#file_path DataGitlabRepositoryFile#file_path}